Overview & Profile

 Incoming students may begin their studies in the spring and fall semesters.

 The standard period of study is three semesters.
 As a consecutive course of study, it requires the completion of a seven-semester "Bachelor of Engineering" degree (or equivalent).
 The program builds directly on the bachelor's degree program "Energy Science with a focus on Energy and Environmental Management" at Flensburg University of Applied Sciences.
 Since the admission requirements also include at least one semester of successful study abroad, a semester abroad can be placed before the start of the Master's program in the case of a six-semester Bachelor's program.

-The lectures in the program focusing on 'Industrialized Countries' are mainly held in English.
-Only individual elective modules are held in German.
-This enables students without German language skills to complete the Master's program in Energy and Environmental Management.
+Courses in the degree program 'Industrialized Countries' are mainly taught in English.
+Only individual elective modules are in German.
+This enables students without German language skills to complete the master's degree program in Energy and Environmental Management.

 - Content: in-depth knowledge of sustainable energy supply and possibilities

 - Independent work

 - Quick familiarization with new technical contexts

 The program is ideally suited for students who have a very strong interest in both economic and scientific-technical topics and who want use broad technical knowledge and understanding to develop solutions for today’s most urgent problems in the energy and environmental sector.
 Having previous knowledge of mathematics as well as a good command of English facilitate students to participate in the study program, as well as the obligatory study abroad in the Bachelor's program.
 The Master's program builds directly on the Bachelor's program.
 Foreign students who have completed a bachelor's degree in industrial engineering and a semester abroad can also be admitted to the master's program in energy and environmental management, with a focus on 'industrialized countries'.
 The admission regulations of the program specify these requirements.